 Now that you know what fruits are safe for your cockatiel, here are a few foods that you should avoid giving your cockatiel, even in small amounts, because they can make them ill or be fatal or at the very least, cause a decline in their overall health over time.

 Apples are healthy, tasty snacks to give your cockatiel, and chances are high that they’ll love this sweet, watery fruit!
 Apples contain many healthy vitamins and minerals, and they have a high water content that is great for added hydration on hot days.
-Just be sure to remove the seeds because they are potentially toxic, and only give apples to your cockatiel in moderation — one slice every couple of days is ideal.
+Just be sure to remove the seeds, and only give apples to your cockatiel in moderation — one slice every couple of days is ideal.

 Featured Image Credit: michael sheehan, Shutterstock